idangez95/Managing-Bank-Account/README.md

-# My first full-stack app: Managing Bank Account
+# My first full-stack app: Napoleon-Bank

 Tracking expenses and incomes in our bank account.